Codium-ai/codiumai-vscode-release/README.md

 > - Click on the `Generate Tests` button above a function/class/method name
 > - Use CodiumAI quick actions left panel to generate tests for behaviors and to get inline code suggestions
 > - Use CodiumAI's keybinding shortcut - mac: `cmd+ctrl+c` | linux: `alt+shift+c` | windows: `ctrl+win+z`
-> - Select code -> right click -> Choose "CodiumAI - Generate Tests"
+> - Select code -> right click -> Choose `CodiumAI - Generate Tests`
-> - Or just use the command palette and select "CodiumAI - Generate Tests"
+> - Or just use the command palette and select `CodiumAI - Generate Tests`

 #### Generate tests and Code Suggestions